oasisprotocol/old-docs/src/operators/maintenance/checking-account-nonce.md

 # Checking Your Account nonce

-If you need to submit new transactions to the network you will need to pull your latest account nonce in order for the transaction submission to succeed.
-To determine your current nonce execute the following on your testnet node:
+If you need to submit new transactions to the network you will need to know your latest account nonce in order for the transaction submission to succeed.
+To determine your current nonce, execute the following on your testnet node:

 ```bash
 $ oasis-node stake account info \